 Q. Are there any drugs for women’s hair loss?

-A. The only approved drug for women’s hair loss is Minoxidil.
+A. In the United States, the only approved drug for women’s hair loss6 is Minoxidil.
 It’s also available over the counter without a prescription.
 Minidoxil is more effective when treatment is begun as soon as hair loss is noticed, not after the scalp has been bare for a period of years.

 Q. Will hair transplantation help non-hormonal hair loss in women?